 EasyJet, like every other airline, has stringent policies regarding carrying battery-powered devices on flights.
-For instance, this airline allows only power banks with a maximum capacity of 100Wh.
+For instance, this airline allows only power banks with a maximum capacity of 160Wh, as per their dangerous goods rules.
 In addition, EasyJet’s blog mentions that passengers are only permitted to take the power bank into the cabin.

 Smart Bags work similarly to power banks in terms of charging devices and can be taken to the flight in checked bags and carry-on luggage.
 However, the battery should be disconnected in both cases, and the terminals protected against the short circuit.
 Bear in mind that if you want to bring the Smart Bag in checked baggage, you must carry the batteries to the cabin.
 Those who want to bring the Smart Bag to the cabin should also remove the battery and shield the terminals; but, you can keep the battery inside the bag once disconnected.

 According to EasyJet, if the battery cannot be easily disconnected and removed from the Smart Bag, it will be denied flying approval.
 As a result, we recommend detaching the battery from the Smart Bag and covering the terminals prior to attending the airport.
 Also, avoid taking Smart Bag with a non-removable battery to the airport since you may be asked to leave it there.

 How to find out the Wh capacity of your power bank

 The power bank’s Wh capacity is often specified on the device, packaging, or user manual.
 Wh stands for watts per hour, which is the energy consumption of electrical equipment for an hour.
 If your power bank doesn’t provide you this information, you can figure it out by typing in the mAh and voltage into our Wh calculator.

 EasyJet’s policy on other types of rechargeable batteries